A negative view of your writing abilities never will lead to a positive manuscript.

 If you do, stop it!
 That’s really saying, “What if I don’t like my book?”

-After all, if you truly felt passionate not just about your writing but your talents, you’d ask, “Why wouldn’t anyone not like my book?”
+After all, if you truly felt passionate not just about your writing but your talents, you’d ask, “Why wouldn’t everyone like my book?”

 There’s a difference between being constructively critical and overly negative.
 When you’re the latter, you turn the critique into a personality attack on yourself.
 You’re putting yourself down as an incapable writer who doesn’t deserve to be read.